srividya025/FUTURE_CS_02/README.md

 ## ⚠️ Risk Classification
 **🔴 Phishing – High Risk**

-The analyzed email attempts to impersonate PayPal and tricks users into entering login credentials through a fake verification link.
+The analyzed email attempts to impersonate Amazon and tricks users into verifying payment details through a fake order confirmation link.

 ---

 ## 🧠 Attack Explanation
-The attacker sends a fake PayPal security alert email to create urgency.
+The attacker sends a fake Amazon order problem alert to create urgency and confusion.

-Users are pressured to click a malicious link and enter credentials, resulting in account compromise and potential data theft.
+Users are pressured to click a malicious link to "verify payment details," which leads to a fake website designed to steal login credentials and financial information.

 ---

 ## 🛡 Prevention Guidelines
-- Avoid clicking unknown email links
+- Avoid clicking unknown or suspicious email links
-- Verify sender domain carefully
+- Verify the sender’s domain carefully
+- Check order details directly from the official Amazon website
 - Enable Two-Factor Authentication (2FA)
-- Report suspicious emails
+- Report suspicious emails to the official support team
-- Never share OTP or passwords

 ---